1. Is abortion safe?

 7. Can I get a free abortion?

 The State of Michigan does not allow Medicaid to cover the cost of abortion, so having an abortion at no charge is not possible.
 We have financial assistance available for low income patients.
 Northland staff members are exceptional at helping patients in need obtain funding and assistance.
-We are not set up to do payment plans, but we are dedicated funding advocates for patients.
+We are not set up to do payment plans, but we have dedicated funding advocates for patients.

 8. I’m looking for a cheap abortion.
 What is the best way to decide if a cheap abortion is the right choice?